-The following guides provide broad overviews into the lives, experiences, disparities, and strengths of LGBT Americans, transgender Americans, and bisexual Americans.
+The following guides provide broad overviews into the lives, experiences, disparities, and strengths of LGBT people, transgender people, and bisexual people.

 June 2018 – In June, 2018, the U.S. Supreme Court issued a ruling in the case Masterpiece Cakeshop vs. Colorado Civil Rights Commission.
 This guide offers background, frequently asked questions and topline messages to facilitate conversations about the case and similar cases about service refusals.